imlarry/EmpyrionMQTT/README.md

 ## What is MQTT?

 MQTT was originally "MQ series Telemetry Transport" or "Message Queuing Telemetry Transport", and is a protocol originally use in the gas industry for monitoring pipelines.
-It is designed as an ultralight protocol with limited store/forward capabilites for communication with intermittant connected devices.
+It is a lightweight protocol with limited store/forward capabilites for communication with potentially intermittantly connected devices.

 Today it is widely used for distributed system logging and orchestration as well as edge computing interfaces with Internet of Things sorts of devices; if you've always wanted a light to blink in the real world when